Summary

 Design Goals

-- Reliability — RTIC’s static task model prevents stack overflow and priority inversion; Embassy async drivers avoid blocking the executor.
+- Reliability — RTIC’s static task model prevents stack overflow and priority inversion; an IWDG watchdog guards against firmware lockup.

 Signal Chain